adhiluphanna/deliciousrecipeh/content/post/946-steps-to-make-ultimate-beautifuldesign-and-39-s-fruit-cocktail-dump-cake.md

 1. Add cake mix on top
 1. Add melted butter on top as evenly as possible (use more if you prefer)
 1. Bake at 375 degrees for 50-65 minutes depending on you preference of doneness
-1. Let cool &amp; enjoy.
+1. Let cool & enjoy.
 Top with ice cream, whip cream or whatever you like😊